UKVCAS: Guide for Applicants

 UK Visa and Citizenship Application Services (UKVCAS) is the service system used to process visa and citizenship applications filed within the United Kingdom.
 This includes applications such as all visa category switching, Further Leave to Remain visa extension applications, Indefinite Leave to Remain applications for settlement, and British citizenship applications.

-UKVCAS centres are only utilised for applications made within the UK.
+UKVCAS centres are only used for Home Office applications made within the UK.
 Applications from outside the UK are processed by overseas application centres.

 Do I need to make an appointment with UKVCAS?